John Gabel, 1872-1955

 Selective Coin-Op Phonograph Pioneer

 During the first years with the new company John Gabel created a whole line of floor amusement machines, counter wheels, and trade stimulators, and by 1900 the firm employed not less than fifty men.
 It seems John Gabel became a naturalized citizen of the United States around the year 1900, but an original passport application must be found to confirm the correct date of naturalization.
 In 1905 John Gabel, who by then was not only a mechanical but an acoustic expert, developed a complicated, all-mechanical, coin-operated talking machine playing two stacks of 12 disc-records with automatic needle changer.
 The machine was filed for patent on the 26th February 1906, and in 1915 John Gabel won a special prize, the Gold Medal, at the Panama Pacific International Exposition in San Francisco for his talking machine originally named "The Automatic Entertainer" by one of his employees.
 When John Gabel met Julius Wellner from Philadelphia at a trade show in 1904 or 1905 to discuss possible patent infringements, Gabel immediately liked Wellner.
-They were of like minds and souls, were born in the same region in the Austro-Hungarian Monarchy, and spoke the same German dialect.
+They were of like minds and souls, were born in the same region in the Austro-Hungarian Monarchy and spoke the same German dialect.
 It seems Julius Wellner had some problems with the patented needle changer in his selective phonograph in the workshop.
 Therefore, no need to spend money on patent infringement cases, and as a result Julius Wellner became the most successful East Coast representative operating and selling John Gabelˈs "Automatic Entertainer" introduced in 1906.
-The Gabelˈs Entertainer Sales Co. in Chicago, managed by E. S. Garrett from 1917, operated and sold the selective machine in the Midwest and West Coast cities.
-John Gabel and Julius Wellner remained good friends until Wellner died too young of pneumonia in the autumn 1917.
+The Gabelˈs Entertainer Sales Co. in Chicago, managed by E. S. Garrett from 1917 until Kurt Gabel became manager, operated and sold the selective machine in the Midwest and West Coast cities.
+Ephraim S. Garrett (1871-1943) came from the Kansas City branch of the Columbia Phonograph Co. and established the Golden Gate Music Co. in San Francisco in the spring 1914 with auditor and salesman George C. Bornemann (1870-1935).
+The Columbia Phonograph Co. was founded by another phonograph pioneer Edward D. Easton in 1889.
+In 1917 George C. Bornemann was registered as sales manager of the Magnavox Phono Player Sales Co. in Oakland.
+Concerning the East Coast representation John Gabel and Julius Wellner remained good friends until Wellner died too young of pneumonia in the autumn 1917.
 It is interesting, that the Julius Wellner patent for a ˈRecord-Changing Mechanism for Sound-Reproducing Machinesˈ filed in 1912 was mentioned in the patent listing on the first modern-style Gabel phonographs in the early 1930s.
+Consultants and employees involved in the development of the Gabel commercial phonographs in the late thirties were also the Swedish born engineer Folke A. Brandstrom and the technician Francis J. Chojnowski, who both assigned patents to The John Gabel Manufacturing Co..

-The John Gabel owned Automatic Machine & Tool Co. located first at South Canal and later on the corner of West Lake Street and North Racine Avenue (North Ann Street), produced a long line of coin-operated talking machines from 1906 until the beginning of World War II.
+The John Gabel owned Automatic Machine & Tool Co. located first at South Canal and later at the corner of West Lake Street and North Racine Avenue (North Ann Street), produced a long line of coin-operated talking machines from 1906 until the beginning of World War II.
 The Automatic Machine & Tool Co. officially changed its name to Gabelˈs Entertainer Co. on the 10th March, 1917, and concentrated on production of ˈAutomatic Entertainerˈ and ˈGabel-Olaˈ machines with new facilities on Lincoln and Walnut Streets.
-During the World War II the production facility was turned over completely to manufacturing for the armed forces, and after that the company continued to make parts and continuous play mechanisms for telephone systems.
+During World War II the production facility was turned over completely to manufacturing for the armed forces, and after that the company continued to make parts and continuous play mechanisms for telephone systems.
 The last coin-operated, 24-selection phonograph manufactured by the company in 1940 was named "Kuro", an amalgam of the names of John Gabelˈs two sons Kurt and Robert.
 A new coin-op phonograph model already designed was planned for production early 1947, but the plan was unfortunately shelved by the management (design not patented).
-In August 1945 the Lion Manufacturing Corp. was granted an exclusive license to manufacture the newest Gabel phonograph mechanism for a "Bally" jukebox, but it seems the Lion and Gabel companies ran into a possible, serious problem.* The problem was the newcomer in the field, the Aireon Manufacturing Corp. in Kansas City, introducing the first Ernest F. Thomson styled "Electronic Phonograph" in February 1946.
+In August 1945 the Lion Manufacturing Corp. headed by Ray Moloney was granted an exclusive license to manufacture the newest Gabel phonograph mechanism for a "Bally" jukebox, a deal apparently initiated by Robert Gabel and George Moloney before he died.
+George Moloney as general manager was of course working on projects to follow wartime production.
+However, it seems the Lion and Gabel companies ran into a possible, serious problem*.
+The problem was the newcomer in the field, the Aireon Manufacturing Corp. in Kansas City, introducing the first Ernest F. Thomson styled "Electronic Phonograph" in February 1946.
 The production facilities of The John Gabel Manufacturing Company in Chicago were closed at the end of March 1948, and the company was finally dissolved in 1949, when shares and remaining patent rights were purchased by the Rock-Ola Manufacturing Corporation.
 John Gabel retired from the company in 1936 at age 65 leaving the company management to his sons Kurt and Robert.
 The true pioneer and mechanical wizard in the automatic phonograph business, John Gabel, lived for many years at the address 253 Linden Avenue in Glencoe.
-His mémoires entitled "Biography Of A Man, Whose Destiny Was Guided By An Invisible Hand" based on company notes and diary entries, and dictated over fifty years to his secretary Ms. Florence McDonald on a continuing basis, have unfortunately never been published.
-Ms. Florence McDonald was employed by Gabel in February, 1905, and the story of the life and business of John Gabel has been well documented by Rick Crandall, and can be found on his website.
+His mémoires entitled "Biography Of A Man, Whose Destiny Was Guided By An Invisible Hand" based on company notes and diary entries were unfortunately never published.
+The mémoires were dictated for almost fifty years to his personal secretary Florence McDonald on a continuing basis.
+Florence McDonald (1886-1967) was employed by Gabel in February, 1905, and the story of the life and business of John Gabel has been well documented by Rick Crandall in an article published in 1984, and can be found on his website.

 Gert J. Almind